fkirc/attranslate/docs/TOOL_COMPARISON.md

 ## Commercial translation-platforms

-Typically, `attranslate` is not a direct competitor against most commercial platforms, but a complementary tool.
+Typically, `attranslate` is not a direct competitor against commercial platforms, but a complementary tool.
 Many commercial platforms like https://lingohub.com/ provide a web-interface to manage translations with multiple contributors.
 In contrast, `attranslate` is a command-line-tool that is designed to modify your existing files as fast as possible.